-Business 1: Project management /ILV / Course no.: BUS1 / 1st semester / ECTS: 6 The students - know the essential concepts of project management in the field of technical projects - are familiar with various project management methods and the roles involved - can actively apply project management using modern project management software such as Gitlab, Github, Jira, or similar Business 2: IT Law /ILV / Course no.: BUS2 / 2nd semester / ECTS: 4 The students can - present general civil and private law aspects of entrepreneurial activity analyze common practical problems using concrete case studies recognize common IT law issues and apply simple standard solutions Business 3: Digital Business & Digital Marketing (E) /ILV / Course no.: BUS3 / 3rd semester / ECTS: 6 The students can - understand the basics of online business, including the different e-commerce models, online marketplaces and platforms - understand different e-commerce business models and implement payment processing, security, and privacy aspects of online commerce - use web analytics tools such as Google Analytics to measure website traffic and conversion rates - apply technology to increase conversion rates, perform A/B testing, and optimize the user experience on websites - understand basic concepts of digital marketing, including SEO, SEM, content marketing, and social media market-Skills acquisition - identify current trends in web business and web marketing and analyze and evaluate future developments, including AI, chatbots, and voice search Business 4: Business, Economics & Financing /ILV / Course no.: BUS4 / 4th semester / ECTS: 6 In the area of accounting, the students - can explain the basic terms and sub-areas of accounting - are able to apply basic legal provisions of VAT law - can recognize, check, and process receipts and record and file them in a revenue and expenditure account - are able to explain the tasks of cost accounting and name sub-areas of cost accounting - are able to use cost accounting as a basis for pricing In the area of business administration, the students - know different legal forms of companies - can apply various instruments for investment decisions - can draft a business plan In the field of economics, the students - can define and explain economic principles - can classify and assess microeconomic and macroeconomic decisions - can assess different economic systems and economic orders - know the basics of network economics Business 1: Project management /ILV / Course no.: BUS1 / 1st semester / ECTS: 6 - Practical examples that are processed with the support of modern project management software (e.g., Gitlab) - Project planning: issues, issues board, milestone tracking - Project controlling: work breakdown structures and other performance, resource, and cost planning tools - Process models: using SCRUM as an example - Documentation: IT-supported documentation with modern project management tools (e.g. Gitlab) Business 2: IT Law /ILV / Course no.: BUS2 / 2nd semester / ECTS: 4 Content of teaching Teaching basic concepts of private law based on the requirements of professional IT practice, in particular by presenting practical legal cases and jointly developing the legal principles required to solve the respective problems.

-The following areas are covered in detail:

-- Differentiation between public law and private law - Company law - General contract law - Legal capacity and capacity to act of natural and legal persons and their legal consequences - Explanations of terms from the most important areas of law - Relationships between areas of law and IT practice
+Skills acquisition Business 1: Project management /ILV / Course no.: BUS1 / 1st semester / ECTS: 6 The students - know the essential concepts of project management in the field of technical projects - are familiar with various project management methods and the roles involved - can actively apply project management using modern project management software such as Gitlab, Github, Jira, or similar Business 2: IT Law /ILV / Course no.: BUS2 / 2nd semester / ECTS: 4 The students can - present general civil and private law aspects of entrepreneurial activity - analyze common practical problems using concrete case studies - recognize common IT law issues and apply simple standard solutions Business 3: Digital Business & Digital Marketing (E) /ILV / Course no.: BUS3 / 3rd semester / ECTS: 6 The students can - understand the basics of online business, including the different e-commerce models, online marketplaces and platforms - understand tabe basics of lagital marketing, including SEO, SEM, content marketing, and social media marketing - use web analytics tools such as Google Analytics to measure website traffic and conversion rates - use web analytics tools such as Google Analytics to measure website traffic and conversion rates - use web analytics tools such as Google Analytics to measure website traffic and conversion rates - use web analytics tools such as Google Analytics to measure website traffic and conversion rates Content of teaching Business 1: Project management /ILV / Course no.: BUS1 / 1st semester / ECTS: 6 - Practical examples that are processed with the support of modern project management software (e.g., Gitlab) - Project planning: issues, issues board, milestone tracking - Project controlling: work breakdown structures and other performance, resource, and cost planning tools - Process models: using SCRUM as an example - Documentation: IT-supported documentation with modern project management tools (e.g. Gitlab) Business 2: IT Law /ILV / Course no.: BUS2 / 2nd semester / ECTS: 4 Teaching basic concepts of private law based on the requirements of professional IT practice, in particular by presenting practical legal cases and jointly developing the legal principles required to solve the respective problems.
+The following areas are covered in detail: - Differentiation between public law and private law - Company law - General contract law - Legal capacity on d capacity to act of natural and legal persons and their legal consequences - Explanations of terms from the most important areas of law - Relationships between areas of law and IT practice